ameliaghost/no396/_posts/2015-10-29-asheville.markdown

 Like him, I stand at my post and watch the storm around me in what was once a safe port.
 The temptation is there to stand still and wait for a sign, but I already know what I should do.

-2015 has been a beast of a year filled with death and unwanted change in a storm that has ravaged my family the safety we thought we had in our future.
+2015 has been a beast of a year filled with death and unwanted change in a storm that has ravaged my family and the safety we thought we had in our future.
 But with grace I go forward because I *was* born for this.
 The light that breaks through the storm is always the sweetest reminder of calm to come.

 I have that light in ambition, progress and love, none of which are static or obedient.